markjpjones/projects/yelp sentiment analysis/README.md

 #### Filter out short reviews or reviews without alphabetical characters

 With business (and review) data now filtered to only those for resturants.
-I next focussed on ensuring that I only kept reviews that would provide useful insights for restaurants relating to customer sentiment and feedback.
-My first step was to exlude reviews that were extremely short or did not conatin alphebetcical characters.
+I next focussed on only keeping reviews that would provide useful insights for restaurants relating to customer sentiment and feedback.
+My first step was to exclude reviews that were extremely short or did not conatin alphebetcical characters.
 My rationale for doing this was that in both cases the reviews would not be provide any insights as to why customers rated resaurants in certain ways.

-Looking at the number of words in a reivew makes it hard to pinpoint any potential issues as a one or two word review is perfectly legitimate, and would provide feedback on sentiment.
+Looking at the number of words in a reivew makes it hard to pinpoint any potential issues as a one or two word review are perfectly legitimate, and would provide feedback on sentiment.
 Therefore, a better approach is to look at the number of characters.
 When filtering reviews to look at only those with less tahn 5 characters we get 68 results.
 A summary of the most popular is shown below.
 As we can see these reviews would not be helpful when predicting sentiment.
-As a result, I will remove them.
+As a result, I removed them.

 <p align="center">
 	<img src="README.assets/invalid characters.png" height="350" width="200"/>